kjansson/yac-p/README.md

 # YAC-p

-YAC-p (Yet Another Cloudwatch Pusher) is heavily <b>(heavily)</b> based on YACE (Yet Another Cloudwatch Exporter)
+YAC-p (Yet Another Cloudwatch Pusher) is heavily <b>(heavily)</b> utilizing YACE Go packages (Yet Another Cloudwatch Exporter)
 https://github.com/prometheus-community/yet-another-cloudwatch-exporter

-<u>Note: This is a work in progress to say the least.</u>
+<u>Note: This is a work in progress.</u>

-YAC-p utilizes Go libraries from YACE to collect and convert Cloudwatch metrics into Prometheus remote write format and writes to your endpoint of choice.
+YAC-p utilizes Go libraries from YACE to collect and convert Cloudwatch metrics into Prometheus format remote write format and writes to your endpoint of choice.
-It runs as a Lambda function and only requires managed services to run (You don't have to host anything!).
+It runs as a Lambda function and only requires AWS managed services to run (You don't have to host anything!).

 ## Deployment